flexibeast/plisp-mode/README.md

 * an actively maintained and supported system;

-* access to the PicoLisp reference documentation, including via ElDoc;
+* access to the PicoLisp reference documentation, including via Eldoc;

 * basic Imenu support;